-Yes, you might argue strapping a GPS kid tracker to your child borders on creepy or invasive.
+Yes, you might argue strapping a GPS kid tracker to your child is borderline Big Brother.
 Well, odds are your son or daughter hasn’t even read George Orwell, and we’re not talking inserting a microchip at his or her next checkup.
 There are good reasons why tracking devices for kids exist.
 Children as young as toddlers want their own space, yet parents are leery of loosening the proverbial leash on their location.
 For jittery (OK, fine, at times overbearing) parents worried about stranger danger, the best GPS trackers for kids can be a sanity-saver, while also giving their offspring a much-needed and heavily-desired sense of independence.

 With that mind, when looking for GPS trackers, there are a few points to consider.
 Look for something that’s out of the way of your child’s life, as well as durable enough to stand up to his or her wear-and-tear.
 An SOS button offers great peace of mind should they get into unexpected trouble, while boundary alerts are a godsend as you’re loosening the leash.
 Finally, battery life is a crucial factor, as the device is little more than dead weight if it dies by midday.
 But beyond all these, the most important consideration is your ability to calmly communicate with your child about expectations and limits.
 That, rather than lashing a small tracking device to your kid, might just be the hardest part.

 Waterproof, camera-enabled, and running off 4G, the Tracker Pro provides multiple redundancies that allow you to contact and track your child.
 Along with calls, messaging, SOS button, and geofencing, your child is concurrently tracked via GPS, LBS, and WiFi for precision.
 If one goes down, the others are quietly humming in the background.